 Try ice skating

-Ice skating is very popular in Oslo with several ice rinks open throughout the season.
+Ice skating in Oslo is very popular with several ice rinks open throughout the season.
 The main one is Spikersuppa in Oslo city center, next to the National Theatre.
-There is also a big ice rink with music and rentals at Frogner Stadium, next to the Vigeland Park.
+There is also a big ice rink with music and rentals at Frogner Stadium, next to Vigeland Park.

 Walk on the sea